 Tswalu Motse camp, Tarkuni, or Loapi are in the malaria-free southern Kalahari in the Northern Cape.
-Owned by the Oppenheimer family; this is a luxury, must-see destination.
-In the luxury and beauty of this magnificent malaria-free 100,000ha private game reserve; the focus is on flexibility and privacy.
+Owned by the Oppenheimer family, this is a luxury, must see destination.
+In the luxury and beauty of this magnificent 100,000ha private game reserve, the focus is on flexibility and privacy.
 Tswalu offers outstanding game viewing, gourmet cuisine, and indulgent spa treatments.
 Getting to do the things you’ve only ever dreamed of.

-At Tswalu you are guaranteed a private vehicle, guide, and tracker.
+At Tswalu, you are guaranteed a private vehicle, guide, and tracker.
 This provides complete freedom to traverse South Africa’s biggest privately owned reserve.
 The wide, open spaces await exploration.
 This is so typical of the southern Kalahari’s dramatic beauty.
 Both on and off the vehicle.
 Actively tracking iconic Kalahari species adds to the interactive thrill of game viewing.
 Such as a pride of black-maned lions or a brown hyena.
 As do sightings of elusive creatures, like pangolin and aardvark.
 The southern Kalahari is known for these animals.
-As well as; desert black rhino, wild dog, oryx, and cheetah.
-Which are easily seen in the open savannah.
-Rare antelope such as Roan, Sable, and Tsessebe.
-Walks dedicated to birding, horse riding alongside oryx, giraffe, or zebra; and a morning in the company of habituated meerkats all add up to a multifaceted safari experience.
+As well as; desert black rhinos, wild dogs, oryx, and cheetahs which are easily seen in the open savannah.
+Rare antelopes such as Roan, Sable, and Tsessebe.
+Walks dedicated to birding, horse riding alongside oryx, giraffe, or zebra, and a morning in the company of habituated meerkats all add up to a multifaceted safari experience.

 Skip to Motse Accommodation and Rates, Tarkuni Homestead Accommodation and Rates, Loapi Camp Accommodation and Rates, or Specials and Packages